trilobiet/doabapi/README.md

 ## Widget implementation in HTML

-Using the REST API at `https://widget.doabooks.org/prism/rest/` JSON data can be requested to display PRISM data in your web sites' content in any way you want, applying any layout and styling of your own making.
+Using the REST API at `https://widget.doabooks.org/prism/rest/` JSON data can be requested to display PRISM data in your web site content in any way you want, applying layout and styling of your own making.

-To keep things a bit simpler though, a script is available that renders HTML output from `https://widget.doabooks.org/prism/html/...` in your web sites' DOM using a standardized layout.
+To keep things a bit simpler though, a script is available that renders HTML output from `https://widget.doabooks.org/prism/html/...` in your web site's DOM using a standardized layout.
 Three ways of including the widget are described here.

 ### 1: PRISM data in a modal popup

 A modal popup shows the requested PRISM data in an overlay window after the site visitor performs some action, like clicking a link, a button or an image.
-A modal popup does not interfere with your sites' layout, though it requires an action to be initiated by the visitor to show the data.
+A modal popup does not interfere with your site layout, though for the data to become visible an action to be initiated by the visitor is necessary.

 <p align="center">
   <img width="400" height="auto" alt="PRISM modal widget"